21 Simple Stress Management Techniques List that Works

 Notably, the group listening to relaxing music as stress relief was able to cease the rise of cortisol immediately.

-On the contrary, participants experiencing silence after the stressor showed higher cortisol levels, which continued to rise for 30 minutes (Khalfa and Bella et al. 2003).
+On the contrary, participants experiencing silence after the stressor showed higher cortisol levels, which continued to rise for 30 minutes (Khalfa et al. 200320).

 With this in mind, I am using music to wind down and to focus on work calmly.
 So here is some music I can recommend: